in-rolls/indicate/README.rst

 Functions
 ----------
-We expose 1 functions, which will take Hindi text and translates into English.
+We expose 1 function, which will take Hindi text and transliterate it to English.

 - **transliterate.hindi2english(input)**

   - What it does:

-    - Converts given hindi text into English language
+    - Converts given hindi text into English alphabet

   - Output

-    - Returns text in English Language
+    - Returns text in English

 Data
 ----
-The dataset used to train the model.
+The datasets used to train the model:

 - `Indian Election affidavits <https://affidavit.eci.gov.in/CandidateCustomFilter>`__